 - Truly unlimited broadband packages won't prioritise traffic

 Unlimited broadband means being able to use the internet as much as you like with no restrictions or added charges - at least, that's what you'd be forgiven for assuming.

-Providers who implement traffic management policies will prioritise certain types of online traffic, so some users suffer because of their neighbours' internet habits.
+Providers who use traffic management policies will prioritise certain types of online traffic, so your usage might suffer because of your neighbours' internet habits.

-Think about your broadband usage and your current broadband speed - unlimited broadband won't mean that you'll be exempt from the effects of peak-time usage, but you won't be slowed down by your provider.
+Think about your broadband usage and your current broadband speed – truly unlimited broadband won't mean that you'll be exempt from the effects of peak-time usage, but you won't be slowed down by your provider.

-If you need a fast broadband connection as well as an unlimited download allowance, you may want to look into fibre optic broadband.
+If you need a fast broadband connection as well as an unlimited download allowance, you may want to look into fibre optic broadband